oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 ### Overview

-In this workshop, you will learn about continuous configuration drift monitoring of database targets against a reference target for initialization parameters using customized configuration monitoring template
+In this workshop, you will learn about continuous configuration drift monitoring of database targets against a reference target for initialization parameters using a customized configuration monitoring template.

 1. Log into your Enterprise Manager VM using the IP provided on your cheat sheet.

-2. Navigate to ***Enterprise >> Configuration >> Comparison & Drift Management***.
-Review the different types of comparisons supported.
+2. Navigate to ***Enterprise >> Configuration >> Comparison & Drift Management***, Review the different types of comparisons supported.

   ![](images/ecm2_One_Tme_Database_Comparison_Menu.png " ")